-38. The profile for the sanitary sewer should also depict the wall drainage pipe crossing in addition to the roof drains shown.

-- 39. A private sanitary sewer lateral is proposed to be installed within the NJ DOT right of way.
-A specific approval to install a private sewer lateral in the state Right-of-Way should be obtained from NJ DOT and provided to as a condition of any approval granted by the Board. - 40.
+- 27. The profile for the sanitary sewer should also depict the wall drainage pipe crossing in addition to the roof drains shown. - 28.
+A private sanitary sewer lateral is proposed to be installed within the NJ DOT right of way.
+A specific approval to install a private sewer lateral in the state Right-of-Way should be obtained from NJ DOT and provided to as a condition of any approval granted by the Board. - 29.
 The applicant will require specific approval from the Township Utility Department for the sanitary sewer capacity.
-At this time, the township has stated there is no capacity within the collection system. - 41.
+At this time, the township has stated there is no capacity within the collection system. - 30.
 It is noted that upgrades to an existing pump station, which would receive sewer flow from the subject property, are currently being performed by developers of two (2) on-going projects within the Township.
 The upgrades are limited to the capacity required for said projects.
-The applicant should discuss the pump station upgrades with the developers and coordinate proposed additional capacity at the pump station. - 42.
+The applicant should discuss the pump station upgrades with the developers and coordinate proposed additional capacity at the pump station. - 31.
 The applicant proposes a 4" sewer lateral on site which is increased in size to an 8" "lateral" as it enters the state ROW.
 The 8" line runs +/- 240 feet in the Rt.
 206 ROW to an existing line which crosses Rt.
-206. The plans depict a reducer at change in pipe diameter, a bell joint at change in pipe material and clean outs at changes in direction.
-It is noted that the an 8" sanitary line is regarded as a main and should be proposed to have manholes at changes size, direction and pipe material. - 43.
-The applicant proposes a direct connection between in the proposed 8" line to the existing line which crosses Rt.
-206. The sanitary sewer lateral should be connected to the existing sanitary manhole in front of Tiger's Tale. - 44.
-Our office has concerns with the constructability of the sanitary line with its proximity to the existing storm sewer line along US Route 206. - 45.
+206. It is noted that the 8" sanitary line is regarded as a main and should be proposed to have manholes at changes size, direction and pipe material. - 32.
+Our office has concerns with the constructability of the sanitary line with its proximity to the existing storm sewer line along US Route 206. - 33.
 The proposed sanitary line is approximately 2 feet from the property line of the Tiger's Tale.
-Any construction easements that may be required shall be in place prior to final signatures of plans. - 46.
-There is an existing 20' wide sanitary sewer easement.
-The applicant is not to perform any work within this easement.
+Any construction easements that may be required shall be in place prior to final signatures of plans.